Āryatārā Atiyoga

 oṃ tāre tuttāre ture svāhā॥Tārā is an important

-and saves them from worldly and spiritual danger.
+and answers them from worldly and spiritual danger.

 Oṃ O Tārā, I pray O Tārā, O Swift One, So Be It!